Treefrog/Handbook/Manual/Quitting.md

 ### "Pretend Lay Offs"

-In many cases, we get requests to "pretend lay off" as opposed to "accept quitting", so that the person in question can "scoop" some EI. **We don't do this, it is fraud.** In addition, there are several nagative implications to our company;
+In many cases, we get requests to "pretend lay off" as opposed to "accept quitting", so that the person in question can "scoop" some EI. **We don't do this, it is fraud.** In addition, there are several nagative implications to our company:

 1. It's fraud.
 That alone makes it something we wouldn't do.
 2. We have to replace you.
 All possible grants/benefits that the government might have given us to help the transition hole you left are now impossible to get.